 - When you've finished scrubbing and are satisified with the level of cleanliness achieved, rinse the grout and tiles with plain water.

 - To finish, use a non-toxic surface cleaner and either spray or wipe the product over your tiles and grout and then rinse.
 This should help get rid of any leftover baking soda or vinegar and also leaving your room smelling nice, washing away any smell left from the vinegar.

 What to do if it still isn't clean

-If you've left your grout uncleaned for some time, or the grout itself is very old, getting it clean and sparkling might take a little bit more work.
-But never fear - if the above solutions haven't completely worked, there are some further options if slightly more aggressive cleaning is needed.
+If you've left your grout uncleaned for some time, or the grout itself is very old, getting it clean and back to its fresh, white origins might take a little bit more work.

-- Try oxygen bleach as a last resort — There are many brands of oxygen bleach, the best-known is probably OxiClean.
+If a dedicated grout cleaner doesn't work, as a last resort you could try an oxygen bleach product.
+There are many brands of oxygen bleach, the best-known is probably OxiClean.
 Follow the directions on the box and make sure the area you are using it in is well vented to reduce the fumes.
-Allow the solution to sit for 10 to 15 minutes.
-Then rinse thoroughly using a gentle sponge or dishcloth.
+Rinse the product off your tiles thoroughly after using it and wipe down walls or surfaces using a gentle sponge or dishcloth.

 You can remove mould from grout and some of the methods above for how to clean grout should also help remove mould.
 Generally, the stronger the cleaning method, the more likely you are to eliminate mold.